Kartaverse/.github/profile/README.md

 The [Spatial Metadata GUI](https://github.com/Kartaverse/Spatial-Metadata) allows you to prepare MV-HEVC encoded immersive content for playback on Apple Vision Pro and Meta Quest HMDs.

-## Panotools Data Nodes for BMD Resolve/Fusion
+## Kartaverse for Houdini

-[Kartaverse PT](https://kartaverse.github.io/PT-Data-Nodes-Docs/) is a new set of data nodes that allow live-link access in BMD Resolve/Fusion to PTGui Pro .pts project files.
-This is the start of a new way to work with panoramic data in Fusion.
+[Kartaverse for Houdini](https://kartaverse.github.io/Kartaverse-for-Houdini) is a port of the Kartaverse open-source XR pipeline tools for SideFX Houdini.

 ## Vonk Ultra Data Nodes